xerocross/concurrentcomputation/README.md

 The goal is to practice and demonstrate concurrency in a web service that later I will wire up to a React frontend.

+Another goal is to really dig into using concurrency.
+At the moment, I have started by using Spring's support for Async methods and learned the value of that, but I plan to add more meaty explorations and use of concurrency.

 ## TODO